gruvw/pireplay/README.md

 Check the documented default config file as an example: [`./src/pireplay/default_config.yaml`](./src/pireplay/default_config.yaml).

 **Note** - Vertical video rotation (when using the vertical camera attachement cover variant) must be explicitly set in the config file.

+The PiReplay CLI saves the previous config (and UI set) parameters that were last used and will keep them on the next launch and across reboots (if not overwritten by passed config).
+It might induce confusion as removing a line from your config file won't yield the same result as when it was not present in the first place.
+If you want the default value of a config option, please refer to the [`./src/pireplay/default_config.yaml`](default_config.yaml) file.

 ### API